QuizMasterInc/QuizMaster/DATABASE_SCHEMA.md

   	},

 	// TIMESTAMPS (USED)
-	createdAt: "timestamp", // Used for sorting
+	createdAt: "timestamp", // Used for sorting (MIGRATED: ensured all decks have this field)
-	updatedAt: "timestamp", // Used for sorting
+	updatedAt: "timestamp", // Used for sorting (MIGRATED: ensured all decks have this field)
 	lastStudiedAt: "timestamp", // PLACEHOLDER: Always null

 	// MODERATION (USED)